Testamentary Trusts Can Help You Protect Money

 Testamentary trusts are used very widely when leaving gifts under a Will to minor children.
 Because minors are not capable of owning large sums of money or other property, the creation of a trust enables you to provide a trust for the children if one or both of the parents or grandparents die while the children are still too young to manage the money for themselves.
 The trust for the children not only alleviates any problems created by minor children receiving property, but it also allows you to designate a trusted friend or family member to make decisions regarding the proper distribution of the trust assets for your children.

-If no trust is created for the children and the children become entitled to receive money or property as a result of the death of their parents or other family members, then the Courts are required to step in and appoint a guardian to protect the minor children’s money.
+If no trust is created for the children and the children become entitled to receive money or property as a result of the death of their parents or other family members, then the courts are required to step in and appoint a guardian to protect the minor children’s money.
 Many people incorrectly assume that a parent or family member is automatically authorized to manage a child’s money.
 However, this is not true.
-Rather, the Courts are required to appoint a guardian to manage the money, but the guardianship process is very expensive and cumbersome.
+Rather, the courts are required to appoint a guardian to manage the money, but the guardianship process is very expensive and cumbersome.
 The inclusion of a trust for the children in a Will is a much easier way to provide for the children and simply the process for them.
+Learn more about your options by calling 713-352-0937.